marius851000/pmdtranslate/README.md

 # pmdtranslate
-pmdtranslate is a tool that allow translation of pokemon super mystery dungeon (us rom).
-It may work with no or minor change on other language or with gates to infinite, but I haven't tested this.
+pmdtranslate is a tool that allow translation of pokemon super mystery dungeon (at least US/EU rom).
+It may work with no or minor change on other language or with gates to infinite and RTDX, but I haven't tested this.

 ## how to use
 This is a command line tool.
 Right now, I don't provide precompiled binary.
 I guess you will have to look on how to compile rust program (if cargo is already installed, run ``cargo build --release``).